DallanQ/lotr_duel_for_middle_earth/Manual.md

 4. Assemble the **Quest of the Ring track** as shown in the diagram to the right,and place it below the central board.

-> image of an arrow facing downwards showing how the track pieces fit together.
+> image of a 2 cardboard piece fit together with the big Plastic Frodo and Sam piece with the gold ring and a small Nazgûl piece with a black ring which fits on top of Frodo and Sam.

 5. The Fellowship player takes **3 Coins** while the Sauron player takes **2 Coins**.Then make a **reserve** with the remaining Coins.